-11 Referral to Ofsted
+10 Referral to Ofsted2

-- 11.1 A complainant may refer their complaint to Ofsted.
+- 10.1 A complainant may refer their complaint to Ofsted.
 The complaint must refer to the school as a whole, and the complainant must have followed the school's complaints procedure.
 Ofsted cannot: - consider issues about individual pupils; - investigate specific incidents, or judge how well a school has responded to a complaint; - mediate or resolve disputes between you and the school;

-&lt;sup>2 Information based of Ofsted's website.
+2 Information based of Ofsted's website.

-admissions or providing education for individual pupils with special educational needs).
-11.2 Ofsted will direct the complainant to the school's Local Authority, and to the DfE (see section 10). e chrive o-operative learning trust
+• consider complaints if there are other legal ways to pursue them (for example, complaints about admissions or providing education for individual pupils with special educational needs).

+10.2 Ofsted ordinarily direct the complainant to the school's Local Authority, and to the DfE (see section 9).